-- COMPLETION OF READING

-ASSIGNMENTS PRIOR TO THE FIRST

-CLASS MEETING OF THE WEEK FOR

-WHICH THE READINGS ARE ASSIGNED.

-- ACTIVE PARTICIPATION AND PUNCTUAL ATTENDANCE FOR THE CLASS SESSIONS.

-- CLASS DISCUSSION FACILITATION FOR OF ONE OF THE TEN WEEKS OF CLASS.
-Facilitation should provide other students with (1) a summary of the week's readings, (2) guiding questions adequate to sustain conversation through the class session, (3) additional readings, and (4) at least one thoughtfully selected multimedia resource that deepens engagement with the assigned readings.
+- COMPLETION OF READING ASSIGNMENTS PRIOR TO THE FIRST CLASS MEETING OF THE WEEK FOR WHICH THE READINGS ARE ASSIGNED. - ACTIVE PARTICIPATION AND PUNCTUAL ATTENDANCE FOR THE CLASS SESSIONS. - CLASS DISCUSSION FACILITATION FOR OF ONE OF THE TEN WEEKS OF CLASS.
+Facilitation should provide other students with (1) a summary of the week's readings, (2) guiding questions conversation adequate sustain to through the class session, (3) additional readings, and (4)at least one thoughtfully selected multi-media resource that deepens engagement with the assigned readings.

-- RESPONSE PAPERS ARE DUE AT 9PM VIA EMAIL ON THE FOLLOWING

-THURSDAYS DURING THE TERM (6 PAGE, DOUBLED-SPACED, 12 POINT FONT): WEEK 4, 7 & 9.
-Each paper should: (1) identify and explain a working definition of "justice" in relation to the readings covered in the weeks prior, (2) explain how/why, if at all, this definition has been refined - and why, if it has not been refined, (3) identify and explain one ethical principle that unites the readings covered course unit/s in the corresponding with the assignment week, (4) identify and explain resonances and dissonances between your definition of justice and the ethical principle you have identified.
+- RESPONSE PAPERS ARE DUE AT 9PM • VIA EMAIL ON THE FOLLOWING MONDAYS DURING THE TERM (6 PAGE, DOUBLED-SPACED, 12 POINT FONT): WEEK 4, 7 & 9.
+Each paper should: (1) identify and explain a working definition of "justice" in relation to the readings covered in the weeks prior, (2) explain how/why, if at all, this definition has been refined and why, if it has not been refined, (3) identify and explain one ethical principle that unites the readings covered course in the unit/s corresponding with the assignment identify week, and explain (4)resonances and dissonances between your definition of justice and the ethical principle you have identified. - GROUP PRESENTATIONS.

-GROUP PRESENTATIONS.
 Groups will be formed in the first week of class.
-Each group will select one of the following autobiographical texts. text will provide a foundation for your presentation that should: (1) articulate a thorough and descriptive definition of justice as it relates to Afro-Diasporic U.S. religious traditions, drawing from course material; (2) identify and describe the ethical principles that guide the life and faith of the central figure in your group's autobiography; (3) imagine and evaluate the vision of justice this autobiography projects; (4) convey the ways that this text confirms and challenges the narrative the course has presented with respect to Black U.S. religion, justice, emphasized ethical principles; (5) utilize and incorporate the interdisciplinary course materials; (6) creatively engage the classroom.
+Each group will select one of the following autobiographical texts.
+This text will provide a foundation for your presentation that should: (1) articulate a thorough and descriptive definition of justice as it relates to Afro-Diasporic U.S. religious traditions, drawing from material; course (2)identify and describe the ethical principles that guide the life and faith of the central figure in your group's autobiography; (3) imagine and evaluate the vision of justice this autobiography projects; (4) convey the ways that this text confirms and challenges the narrative the course has presented with respect to Black U.S. religion, justice, and emphasized ethical principles; (5) utilize and incorporate the interdisciplinary course materials; (6) creatively engage the classroom.